FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 What is Child and Adolescent Psychotherapy?

-Child and Adolescent Psychotherapists (CAPT) are highly skilled mental health professionals who work with children, young people and their families.
+Child and Adolescent Psychoanalytic Psychotherapists (CAPTs) are highly skilled mental health professionals who work with children, young people and their families.
 Rigorous clinical training enables CAPTs to develop the necessary skills and competences to assess, treat and work with the 0-25 age range, their parents, carers and networks.

-This training comprises of our two year pre-clinical course Working with children, young people & families: a psychoanalytic observational approach (M7) or an equivalent course with similar learning outcomes.
-This course helps develop an observational, reflective stance which alongside an understanding of child development and the unconscious mind manifestations, is the core of the CAPT approach.
+Training to become a CAPT comprises our two-year pre-clinical course Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7) or an equivalent course with similar learning outcomes.
+This course helps to develop an observational, reflective stance, which alongside an understanding of child development and the manifestations of the unconscious mind, is the core of the CAPT approach.

-This is followed by an NHS funded four year full-time clinical training and a Professional Doctorate qualification, Child and adolescent psychoanalytic psychotherapy (M80) .
+This is followed by an NHS-funded, four-year, full-time clinical training and a Professional Doctorate qualification, such as our Child and adolescent psychoanalytic psychotherapy (M80).
 The programme includes teaching, supervision, personal psychoanalysis and a salaried training post (on NHS Band 6) in a child and adolescent mental health service.

 The training provides a thorough understanding of child development, childhood psychopathology and psychoanalytic psychotherapeutic technique enhanced by research knowledge and skills alongside extensive clinical work.
-Trainees work intensively with three patients of different ages and learn to apply the understanding gained in this experience to other interventions, such as brief work, consultations, work with families, groups, teams and networks.
+Trainees work intensively (3 times a week) under supervision, with three patients of different ages and learn to apply the understanding gained in this experience to other interventions, such as once weekly therapy cases, brief work, consultations, work with parents, families, groups, teams and networks.

-How long is the doctoral element course and training?
+How long is the doctoral element of the course and training?

-Where can I find out more information about child and adolescent psychotherapy?
+Where can I find out more about child and adolescent psychotherapy?

 Pre-application